k0sproject/k0s/docs/experimental-windows.md

 You must enable strict affinity to run the windows node.

-If the `spec.network.calico.withWindowsNodes` field is set to `true` (it is set to `false` by default) the additional calico related manifest `/var/lib/k0s/manifests/calico/calico-IPAMConfig-ipamconfig.yaml` is created with the following values:
+If the `spec.network.Calico.withWindowsNodes` field is set to `true` (it is set to `false` by default) the additional Calico related manifest `/var/lib/k0s/manifests/calico/calico-IPAMConfig-ipamconfig.yaml` is created with the following values:

 ```yaml
 ---